A quantum information method for early universe with non-trivial sound speed: introduction

 In this work, we will employ the framework of Krylov complexity to study the early universe, encompassing inflation, the radiation-dominated (RD), and matter-dominated (MD) eras, within models featuring a non-trivial sound speed.
-While several previous studies have explored computational complexity during inflation \cite{Choudhury:2020hil,Bhargava:2020fhl,Lehners:2020pem,Bhattacharyya:2020rpy,Adhikari:2021ked}, applications of Krylov complexity to the broader evolutionary history of the early universe remain scarce.
+While several previous studies have explored computational complexity during inflation \cite{Choudhury:2020hil,Bhargava:2020fhl,Lehners:2020pem,Bhattacharyya:2020rpy,Adhikari:2021ked}.
 The work of \cite{Adhikari:2022oxr} represents the first attempt to apply Krylov complexity to inflation, though it relies on a closed-system approach.
 In reality, however, the early universe constitutes an open quantum system.
 Recently, \cite{Li:2024kfm} adopted an open-system approach to construct the wave function of the inflationary universe, revealing its strongly dissipative nature.
 Building on this perspective, the present study takes the wave function in open systems and the generalized Lanczos algorithm as its foundational starting point.

 In our previous studies, we examined the Krylov complexity of the thermal state across inflation, radiation-dominated (RD), and matter-dominated (MD) eras using the simplest inflationary potential, the quadratic potential \cite{Li:2024ljz,Li:2024iji}.
 Meanwhile, Ref. \cite{Zhai:2024odw} has demonstrated that different inflationary potentials yield nearly identical evolution for both Krylov complexity and Krylov entropy when preheating dynamics are taken into account.
 This implies that, within the single-field inflation framework, various potentials cannot be distinguished based on these measures.
 Since a non-trivial sound speed can also give rise to diverse inflationary scenarios, this work aims to investigate the Krylov complexity in such settings, in order to differentiate them from standard single-field inflation.